-We provide compatibility information next to all the products on our website, along with measurements so you can order a new shower head to fit your existing system, or buy a completely new one.
-Either way, our specification should help you know exactly what you need.
+We provide compatibility information next to all the products on our website, along with measurements so you can order a new shower head to fit your existing system or buy a completely new one.
+Either way, our specifications should help you know exactly what you need.

 How should I choose my new shower head?